Employing family members

 Poor succession planning

-Succession planning not being adequately managed if non-family members or interests are excluded or inappropriate family members or interests are automatically included - see succession planning and business transfer.
+Succession planning is not being adequately managed if non-family members or interests are excluded or inappropriate family members or interests are automatically included - see succession planning and business transfer.

 Wasting resources

-Wasting money by paying a family member to do a job they are not suitable for and/or by giving them an undeserved promotion or pay rises - see staff pay and benefits for family members.
+Wasting money by paying a family member to do a job they are not suitable for and/or by giving them an undeserved promotion or pay raise - see staff pay and benefits for family members.

 Not separating family and business issues